Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

 ----------------------------

 In the next step we screw one bracket to one side part each.
-To do this you have to put a nut in the dedicated slot of the bracket and put a screw through the side part and fix the bracket.
+To do this you have to put a nut in the dedicated slot of the bracket and put a long screw through the side part and fix the bracket.
 If the nut does not seem to fit, rotate it a little bit in the slot until it fits.

 The result is depicted in the following image: